Industrial Relations: Internship with an approved host institution or organization.

 Human Subject Research

 Course-based research projects that require students to conduct human subject research must receive ethics review and approval.
-These projects differ from research in that the intent is for the student to become more knowledgeable about the research process, rather than to contribute to generalizable knowledge.
+These projects differ from research in that the intent is for the student to become more knowledgeable about the research process, rather than to contribute to general knowledge.
 The results of the data are not intended for publication or presentation outside the classroom.
 The review of these applications may be delegated to the Research Ethics Board (REB) departmental representative and do not normally have to go to the regular REB.
 This review may not be used for projects carried out as part of a faculty member’s own research.
 Course projects that involve more than minimal risk, or involve minors or other vulnerable populations, must be reviewed by the REB.

 To view the "Policy on the Ethical Conduct of Research Involving Human Subjects" and to complete the necessary paperwork please visit the Human Subject Research website.

-Please note, no research project, including student research may begin before approval has been obtained from the REB.
+Please note: No research project, including student research, may begin before approval has been obtained from the REB.
 No research project will be granted retroactive approval.